 Adding a New Column to an Existing Data Frame in Pandas

-Last updated by Vartika Rai on May 30, 2024 at 10:35 AM | Reading time: 8 minutes
+Last updated by Vartika Rai on Oct 30, 2025 at 03:39 PM

 The world is moving quickly towards data-driven businesses to make decisions, perform actions, and use data for support.
 The process of collecting and organizing data to achieve helpful conclusions is the main objective of data analysis.
 This process uses analytical and logical reasoning to gain information from the data.